grexor/apa/README.md

 ## About

-apa is a Python framework for processing and analysing 3'-end targeted sequence data to study alternative polyadenylation. [apa](https://github.com/grexor/apa) interconnects [pybio](https://github.com/grexor/pybio) (basic handling of annotated genomes), [RNAmotifs2](https://github.com/grexor/rnamotifs2) (analysis of regulatory motif clusters) and other open-source software (DEXSeq, STAR short-read aligner).
+apa is a Python framework for processing and analysing 3'-end targeted sequence data to study alternative polyadenylation. [apa](https://github.com/grexor/apa) depends on [pybio](https://github.com/grexor/pybio) (basic handling of annotated genomes), [RNAmotifs2](https://github.com/grexor/rnamotifs2) (analysis of regulatory motif clusters) and other open-source software (DEXSeq, STAR short-read aligner).

 The inclusive nature of the framework, together with novel integrative solutions (differential polyA site usage and RNA-protein binding via RNA-maps, cluster motif analysis), results in the following computational capabilities: